0reo27/mia1module/README.md

 Reverted back to complete set of Inter UI fonts

 **0.7**
 Moved all build.prop edits to service.sh

+**0.8**
+Added SIM not detected fix.